thegetty/osci-report/source/projects-at-a-glance.html.md

 ### [Chinese Painting & Caligraphy](http://chinesepainting.seattleartmuseum.org/OSCI/){:target="blank"}

 Seattle Art Museum (SAM) houses one of the premier collections of Chinese art in North America, but prior to OSCI the material had not been studied in depth and was largely unpublished.
 SAM’s online catalogue contains a detailed assessment of each object, new photography, in-depth comparative research, and essays from experts.
 The works’ inscriptions and seals—both of which are of critical historic and artistic significance—were also fully translated, a feature that is rarely available in traditional print catalogues.
 The zoom function shows images in great detail, and users can also create their own collections of favorite works, as well as add comments in a discussion thread.
-Since many of these scrolls are not regularly opened and on public view, the online catalogue is provides unprecedented access to these fragile works.
+Since many of these scrolls are not regularly opened and on public view, the online catalogue provides unprecedented access to these fragile works.

 AAM Gold MUSE Award, Online Presence (2014)
 {:.award .ion-ribbon-b}